Julian Trevelyan was an important British artist in the twentieth century.

 From 1950 to 1955, Trevelyan taught history of art and etching at the Chelsea School of Art.
 Between 1955 and 1963 he was tutor of engraving at the Royal College of Art, before rising to Head of the etchings department and becoming influential to many younger printmakers, including David Hockney and Norman Ackroyd.

-In July 1986, Trevelyan was awarded a senior fellowship at the Royal College of Art and in September 1987 he was appointed a Royal Academician.
 His son has written a monograph on Trevelyan, 'Picture Language', published in 2013 by Lund Humphries.